 As I looked up apartments in Cali for fun I began to realize unless silent films made a comeback there was no way I would make a career out of acting with my crackily voice.
 In general I have a deeper voice like Demi Moore, some say I even resemble her.
 But with my vocal cords damaged I was a Demi smokes three packs a day and has laryngitis Moore.
 That’s when I decided to focus on my writing.
 Somehow my LA apartment search led me to Tree houses in Costa Rica on Craigslist.
 I couldn’t believe the price.
 A tree house in the jungle was only $700 a month?
 I was spending over a grand for a room in a rat box I shared with a strange roommate I found on Craigslist.

 That was it!
 Go to a country where I didn’t speak the language.
 That would help with my solitude and I could write!
 I went out to Barnes and Nobles and bought a book on Costa Rica.
 A few days later I took my book to lunch at a Chinese Restaurant.
 My fortune cookie was the turning point.
 There was no looking back after I read my fortune.
 It read, You will be spending time in the jungle, in the mountains, near the ocean.

 That August night I requested for a leave of absence of two and a half months from my job.
 I would leave on my birthday Jan 23rd five months later for a solo adventure in the jungle.
-By the time my bronchitis was gone, I had caught the travel bug, and still have it now.
+By the time my bronchitis was gone, I had caught the travel bug, and I still have it to this day.